siyamtanda/Project-Beta/README.md

 1.Navigate to the React App Directory

 cd project-square/frontend
-Install Dependencies
+- :Install Dependencies

-npm install
+- :npm install

 1.Start the Development Server

-npm start
+- :npm start
 The app will be available at http://localhost:3000.
 Your default web browser will open, and you'll see the Project Square React app.

 ## Usage